-There is little that can be done to save a very bad book.
+There is little that can be done to save a book that has minimal market appeal.

-But if a book is reasonably good, very good or even fantastic, and it is not selling, there are two problems that could be causing the lack of sales.
+But if a book is reasonably good, very good, or even fantastic, and it is not selling, two problems could be causing the lack of sales.

-It has an awful cover and a terrible or weak book description.
+It has an unattractive book cover and a poorly written book description.

 Great book covers sell books